haiku/buildtools/gcc/gcc/ada/doc/gnat_ugn/gnat_utility_programs.rst

   .. index:: ! gnatmetric
   .. index:: Metric tool

-  The ``gnatmetric`` tool is an ASIS-based utility for computing various program metrics.
+  The ``gnatmetric`` tool is a utility for computing various program metrics.
   It takes an Ada source file as input and generates a file containing the metrics data as output.
-Various switches control which metrics are computed and output.
+Various switches control which metrics are reported.

   ``gnatmetric`` is a project-aware tool
   (see :ref:`Using_Project_Files_with_GNAT_Tools` for a description of the project-related switches).
 The project file package that can specify ``gnatmetric`` switches is named ``Metrics``.

-  To compute program metrics, ``gnatmetric`` invokes the Ada compiler and generates and uses the ASIS tree for the input source;
-  thus the input must be legal Ada code, and the tool should have all the information needed to compile the input source.
-To provide this information, you may specify as a tool parameter the project file the input source belongs to.
-  Another possibility is to specify the source search path and needed configuration files in :switch:`-cargs` section of ``gnatmetric`` call, see the description of the ``gnatmetric`` switches below.

-  If the set of sources to be processed by ``gnatmetric`` contains sources with preprocessing directives then the needed options should be provided to run preprocessor as a part of the ``gnatmetric`` call, and the computed metrics will correspond to preprocessed sources.

   The ``gnatmetric`` command has the form

     ::

-       $ gnatmetric [ switches ] { filename } [ -cargs gcc_switches ]
+       $ gnatmetric [ switches ] { filename }

   where:

   * ``switches`` specify the metrics to compute and define the destination for the output

-  * Each ``filename`` is the name (including the extension) of a source file to process.
+  * Each ``filename`` is the name of a source file to process.
 'Wildcards' are allowed, and the file name may contain path information.
-    If no ``filename`` is supplied, then the ``switches`` list must contain at least one
-    :switch:`-files` switch (see :ref:`Other_gnatmetric_Switches`).
+If no ``filename`` is supplied, then the ``switches`` list must contain at least one :switch:`--files` switch (see :ref:`Other_gnatmetric_Switches`).
-    Including both a :switch:`-files` switch and one or more ``filename`` arguments is permitted.
+    Including both a :switch:`--files` switch and one or more ``filename`` arguments is permitted.

-  * ``gcc_switches`` is a list of switches for ``gcc``.
-They will be passed on to all compiler invocations made by ``gnatmetric`` to generate the ASIS trees.
-Here you can provide :switch:`-I` switches to form the source search path, and use the :switch:`-gnatec` switch to set the configuration file, use the :switch:`-gnat05` switch if sources should be compiled in Ada 2005 mode etc.
+    Note that it is no longer necessary to specify the Ada language version;
+    ``gnatmetric`` can process Ada source code written in any version from Ada 83 onward without specifying any language version switch.

   The following subsections describe the various switches accepted by ``gnatmetric``, organized by category.